You can use Anker Soundcore Liberty Neo to commute, for casual listening or sports. They’re versatile and a good value for anyone on the budget.

 The difference between speaking into your phone or via Liberty Neo is very minimal.
 There is a little bit of muddiness, but overall these true wireless earbuds are good for phone calls.

 That is if you’re in a quiet room.
 When the background noise is introduced, the quality drops significantly.

 The audio quality is pretty good, considering the price range.
-They are slightly bassy, but not on the basshead level.
+They are slightly bassy, but not as strong as best bass earbuds.
 The low end has a good punch, but it isn’t very fast or detailed.
 The latter is showing mostly in progressive music or metal, but it works just fine with EDM and other popular genres.

 Compared to the bass, the midrange is somewhat recessed and very warm.
 Consequently, the instruments don’t possess the dynamics that would make them sound more natural.
 The vocals, however, remain very clean, even on more busy tracks.